ABHISHEK-SIN-GH/covidWebpro/README.md

 # covidWebpro
-this data is fetched from goverment official websites.
+This data is fetched from goverment official websites.